 Robots.txt is a file residing in the root directory of a website.
 It is an instruction manual for search engines to decide which pages or files to request from a site.
 It helps prevent a website from overloading with requests.

 The first thing search engines find while visiting a site is to look for and check the contents of the robots.txt file.
-They create a list of URLs they can crawl and index for that website depending on the instructions specified in the file.
-Using an asterisk (*) wildcard makes assigning directives to all user agents easier.
+They create a list of URLs they can crawl and index for that website depending on the instructions specified in the robots.txt code.
+Using an asterisk (*) wildcard makes assigning directives to all user agents easier, and understanding the proper robots.txt format is crucial to ensuring your website is crawled correctly.

 The technical phrases used in Robots.txt are: